tianqitang1/enrichr-mcp-server/README.md

   <img src="icon.svg" alt="Enrichr MCP Server Icon" width="128" height="128">
 </div>

 A Model Context Protocol (MCP) server that provides gene set enrichment analysis using the [Enrichr](https://maayanlab.cloud/Enrichr/) API.
-This server supports multiple gene set libraries from Enrichr and returns only statistically significant results (p < 0.05) to reduce context usage.
+This server supports all available gene set libraries from Enrichr and returns only statistically significant results (corrected-$p$ < 0.05) for LLM tools to interpret.

 Use the button below to install the MCP server to Cursor with default settings (GO Biological Process only).